National 3PAR Council

 The Council is the national governing body for junior 3-Position Air Rifle competition in the USA.
 3-Position Air Rifle is one of the most popular youth shooting programs.
 The Council brings together national youth-serving organizations that are actively involved in promoting junior three-position air rifle shooting to provide a national standard rulebook, coordinate competition schedules and promote youth participation in the shooting sports.

 This National Council website provides coaches, instructors, parents and youth with the rules, instructions and information they need to conduct youth 3-Position Air Rifle programs.
 All of these resources can be downloaded through this website.
-Contact information and shooting program websites for Council members are found through the following links:

 - Air Force Cadet Command (AF JROTC)